“Lasting, equitable change doesn’t start with having all the answers – it starts with empowering

 What specific issue(s) are you working to address, and what motivates you to do so?

-Across these projects and SDG initiatives, I am motivated by seeing how people flourish when systems support participation, guided learning, and shared leadership.
-I am committed to working at the intersection of community engagement, evaluation, and collaboration, where connection enables more just and resilient communities.
+Across these projects and SDG initiatives, my motivation comes from witnessing how people flourish when systems make room for participation, guided learning, and shared leadership.
+I am driven to keep working at the intersection of community engagement, evaluation, and collaboration, where connection becomes an enabler of more just and resilient communities.

 What are the ways in which you curate connection?